panushri25/emrQA/README.md

 # emrQA: A Large Corpus for Question Answering on Electronic Medical Records
                   The page and codes are ready for use.
 We are excited to announce that this data will now be hosted directly under the i2b2 license !!
-So you can directly download the dataset from the i2b2 website instead of generating it from the scripts.
+So you can directly download the dataset from the i2b2 website instead of generating it from the scripts!
+		   For downloaing instructions please refer to the instructions under the download tab below.
-                   For later versions of emrqa and recent updates contact Preethi Raghavan (praghav@us.ibm.com)
+		   For later versions of emrqa and recent updates contact Preethi Raghavan (praghav@us.ibm.com).

 - This repo contains code for the paper
 Anusri Pampari, Preethi Raghavan, Jennifer Liang and Jian Peng,
 [emrQA: A Large Corpus for Question Answering on Electronic Medical Records][paper-link],